 The general knowledge section breaks down everything you need to know about the storm, including terminology, information about the hurricane categories and some other facts.
-This will be the best place to start so you can fully understand some of the alerts you'll be seeing if the area becomes at risk.
+This will be the best place to start so you can fully understand some of the alerts you’ll be seeing if the area becomes at risk of bad weather.

 When and if a storm is forecast, developing a disaster plan is crucial for you and your family.
 A discussion should be held so that each family member is aware of what to expect during a storm, including safe spots to hide and several escape routes.